Your Quick Guide to Retake SPM

 You’ll have to prepare for your papers independently.
 It is advisable to attend tuition classes to complement your own learning so that you can still have guidance from teachers who can reinforce your understanding of the topics you are weak in.

-Be informed that for SPM Ulangan, there are only 3 subjects that you can register for in June, which are:
+Be informed that for SPM Ulangan, there are only 3 subjects that you can register for, which are:

 - Bahasa Malaysia

-If you’d like to retake papers for other subjects, you will need to register as an SPM private candidate and sit for the papers with the rest of the present year SPM students in October / November 2019.
-This would be your exam timetable.
+If you’d like to retake papers for other subjects, you will need to register as an SPM private candidate and sit for the papers with the rest of the present year SPM students in February / March.

 e) It can take up to an entire year to retake your SPM